Hjorthmedh/RGCmorphology/ms/intro.md

 unsupervised approaches use statistical methods to determine the optimal number of clusters in the data
 [e.g. using the silhouette widths technique, @Rousseeuw1987-xe].
-However, these approaches have no ground-truth data to compare with the predicted number of cell types.
+However, these previous studies had no independent indicator of cell type to compare with the predicted cell types.

-In this study, we analyse the morphology of RGCs from several mutant mice lines where typically one or a few types of RGC is labelled with GFP.
+In this study, we analyse the morphology of RGCs from five mutant mice lines where typically one or a few types of RGC is labelled with GFP.
 We use supervised machine learning techniques to predict whether the anatomical features can predict the "genetic type" of the mouse, i.e. the mouse line from where the cell was labelled.
 This provides us with ground-truth data which we can use to evaluate our methods against.
 From each RGC we measured fifteen features, from which we found five that were highly predictive of cell type.
-We compare our findings with a recent study [@Sumbul2014-vm] where perfect classification was achieved when detailed information about the entire dendritic stratification relative to VAChT bands is included.
+We compare our findings with a recent study [@Sumbul2014-vm] where perfect classification was achieved when detailed information about the entire dendritic stratification relative to reliable retinal landmarks (VAChT bands) is included.
 We suggest that our simple anatomical measures can provide a reliable basis for classification in the absence of stratification depth information, and thus that the @Rodieck1983-nb method of classification is robust when applied to mouse RGCs.

 \clearpage